-Antioquia has experienced an increase in coronavirus cases in the past week from May 18 to 24.
-About one-third of the cases in this week can be attributed to the outbreaks at the EPM Hidroituango dam project and a military base in Turbo.
+Antioquia has experienced an increase in coronavirus cases in the past week from May 19 to 26.
+More than half of the cases in this week can be attributed to the outbreaks at the EPM Hidroituango dam project and military bases in three municipalities in Antioquia.

 On May 22, EPM reported that according to analysis by Universidad de Antioquia, there were 28 infected workers on May 22 from CCCI Consortium, a contractor on the Hidroituango dam project.

-Without the two outbreaks at the dam and military base, Antioquia averaged 18 case per day in the week from May 18 to 24, which was higher than the previous week.
+Without the two outbreaks at the dam and military outbreaks in three municipalities, Antioquia averaged 20 cases per day in the week from May 19 to 26, which was higher than the previous week.
 In addition to the two outbreaks, the increase was likely due to more people being out with some sectors of the economy starting to return to work.

-Also, in Medellín in the past two days, there were reportedly 30 cases in comuna 2 (Santa Cruz) and comuna 13 (San Javier).
+Furthermore, in Medellín in two days during this week, there were reportedly 30 cases in comuna 2 (Santa Cruz) and comuna 13 (San Javier).
 These 30 cases correspond to only three family groups that were likely visiting each other over Mother’s Day.
 And 16 of these cases in Medellín were in a single family.

 Are Medellín and Antioquia Winning the Coronavirus Battle?